 I.7.2.
-Gauge-mediated supersymmetry breaking: In contrast to models of gravity-mediated supersymmetry breaking, the universality of the fundamental soft-supersymmetrybreaking squark and slepton squared-mass parameters is guaranteed in gauge-mediated supersymmetry-breaking because the supersymmetry-breaking is communicated to the sector of MSSM fields via gauge interactions.
-In the minimal gaugemediated supersymmetry-breaking (GMSB) approach, there is one effective mass scale, Λ , that determines all low-energy scalar and gaugino mass parameters through loop-effects (while the resulting A parameters are suppressed).
-In order that the resulting superpartner masses be of order 1 TeV or less, one must have $\Lambda \sim 100$ TeV.
+Gauge-mediated supersymmetry breaking: In contrast to models of gravity-mediated supersymmetry breaking, the universality of the fundamental soft-supersymmetrybreaking squark and slepton squared-mass parameters is guaranteed in gauge-mediated supersymmetry breaking because the supersymmetry breaking is communicated to the sector of MSSM fields via gauge interactions [60,61].
+In the minimal gauge-mediated supersymmetry-breaking (GMSB) approach, there is one effective mass scale, Λ , that determines all lowenergy scalar and gaugino mass parameters through loop effects (while the resulting A parameters are suppressed).
+In order that the resulting superpartner masses be on the order of 1 TeV or less, one must have $\Lambda \sim 100$ TeV.
 The origin of the μ and B-parameters is quite model-dependent, and lies somewhat outside the ansatz of gauge-mediated supersymmetry breaking.
 The simplest models of this type are even more restrictive than mSUGRA, with two fewer degrees of freedom.
 Benchmark reference points for GMSB models have been proposed in Ref.
-[92] to facilitate collider studies.
-However, minimal GMSB is not a fully realized model.
-The sector of supersymmetry-breaking dynamics can be very complex, and no complete model of gauge-mediated supersymmetry yet exists that is both simple and compelling.
+115 to facilitate collider studies.